 Qualitative Analysis

-Thematic analysis was conducted on open-ended survey responses and faculty interviews to identify key themes related to interdisciplinary teaching challenges and successes.
+A thematic analysis was conducted on open-ended survey responses and faculty interviews to identify key themes related to interdisciplinary teaching challenges and successes.

 3.6.
 Case Study Comparison

-To provide further empirical evidence, the study conducted a comparative analysis of three universities with well-established interdisciplinary Zoology programs.
-These institutions were selected based on:
+To provide further empirical evidence, this study conducted a comparative analysis of three universities with well-established interdisciplinary zoology programmes.
+These institutions were selected based on the following criteria.

 Curriculum innovation in integrating multidisciplinary approaches